Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: Abstract

 \section{Abstract}

-We present a pulse optimization method for accelerating adiabatic control protocols, including adiabatic population transfer and adiabatic quantum computation.
-Our method relies on identifying control pulses under which the evolving quantum system adheres to its instantaneous \emph{adiabatic} ground state.
-Our method is both efficient---by using advanced gradient-free optimization tools and robust---by utilizing analytic adiabatic solutions in defining the cost function for quantum optimal control (QOC).
-To demonstrate the generality of our approach, we run digitized adiabatic protocols with superconducting qubits on the IBM quantum platform and numerically simulate adiabatic algorithms for solving graph optimization problems with Rydberg atom arrays.
+We present a robust pulse optimization method for adiabatic population transfer and adiabatic quantum computation.
+The approach relies on identifying control pulses that keep the evolving quantum system close to its instantaneous ground state.
+By combining advanced gradient-free optimization tools with specialized cost functions for adiabatic control, it achieves both efficiency and robustness.
+To demonstrate its generality, we apply the method to three examples involving both atomic and superconducting qubits.
+We test different optimization cost functions and discretization bases, showing that the approach outperforms ensemble optimization.
+Finally, to verify its performance on real quantum hardware, we implement digitized adiabatic qubit control using the optimized pulses on the IBM Quantum cloud.